KLO Blog

 Legal Updates from KLO

-What is the name of the case and where you can read it: MacIntyre v.
-Carroll College, 9th Circuit Court of Appeals, September 8, 2022.
+What is the name of the case and where you can read it: Richmond v.
+Badia, 11th Circuit Court of Appeals, August 22, 2022.
 Read it here.

 As you consider these and other issues, we recommend you speak with your school lawyer or contact Bea, Megan, Beth, and Kevin by email or at 406-542-1300 to discuss these issues.